wiltso/juniordev/README.md

 ### Dependencies
 To run this repo you will need:
 1. Python 3.6 or later
-2. Django (`pip install django`)
+2. pip
+3. `pip install -r requirements.txt`

 ### Recomendations
 1. Make a virtual enviroment for python
 2. Have a postgres(first load will be faster)
-* For the the django project to work with postgress make sure `psycopg2` is installed with pip
-* You will also need to change some settings in the [./juniordev/settings.py](./juniordev/settings.py)file under the DATABASES varible around line 80
+* You will also need to change some settings in the [./juniordev/settings.py](./juniordev/settings.py) file in the DATABASES varible, around line 80.
-Like the name, user, password, host(if you are not hosting it localy), and port (If you are using some other port for the database)
+Like the name, user, password, host (if you are not hosting it localy the db), and port (If you are using some other port for the db)
 ```
-'name': name_of_the_databases,
+'name': name_of_the_db,
 'user': username_for_the_user,
 'password': password_for_the_user,
 ```